-Williams can make plays on the ball, as evidenced by his three picks and eight deflections over the past two seasons.
+Williams can make plays on the ball, as evidenced by his four picks and 13 deflections over the past three seasons.
 Yet, the most actionable utility for his frame comes in support.

-2) Kamren Kinchens, Miami (FL)
+3) Kamren Kinchens, Miami (FL)

 Who Is the Best Safety in the 2024 NFL Draft?